GanemRahman/ELK_Stack_Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
-  -**_Load balancers protect the servers from becoming overloaded with traffic.
+  **_Load balancers protect the servers from becoming overloaded with traffic.
 They reroute live traffic from one server to another.
 This is useful in case a server falls prey to a DDoS attack or otherwise becomes unavailable. _**

 -What is the advantage of a jump box?
- -**_The jump box prevents VMs from being exposed via a public IP Address.
+ **_The jump box prevents VMs from being exposed via a public IP Address.
 This allows us to monitor and log on using a single box.
 Also it restricts the IP addresses which are able to communicate with the Jump Box. _**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **_network_** and **_system logs_** .
 -What does Filebeat watch for?